pingidentity/pingidentity-server-profiles/getting-started/pingtoolkit/README.md

 #>
 ```

-## Initializing PingToolkit with a Server Profile
+## Initializing Ping Tool Kit with a Server Profile
-Because the PingToolkit uses the commong Docker Profile image, if a `SERVER_PROFILE_URL` and
-`SERVER_PROFILE_PATH` are provided, those those profiles will be included into image.
+Because the Ping Tool Kit are provided, those those profiles will be included into image.
 You can
 also have layers of server profiles.
 More information that can be found at ____URL FOR LAYERS___

 As with all Ping Docker images, the contents of the server profile will be placed into the